Yani Tseng: Professional career

-2007
+Ladies Asian Golf Tour

 Tseng turned professional in January 2007.
 That year she competed on the Ladies Asian Golf Tour, and won the DLF Women's Indian Open.
 She also competed on the CN Canadian Women's Tour, where she won the CN Canadian Women's Tour event at Vancouver Golf Club.

-2008
+LPGA Tour

 Tseng entered the LPGA Qualifying Tournament in the fall of 2007, and finished sixth in the final Qualifying Tournament in December, which gave her full playing privileges on the LPGA Tour for 2008.
 In June 2008, she claimed her first LPGA tour victory at the LPGA Championship to become the first player from Taiwan to win an LPGA major championship.
 At age 19, she was also the youngest player to win the LPGA Championship and the second-youngest player to win an LPGA major.

 Tseng was named LPGA Tour Rookie of the Year in 2008.

-2009

 On 29 March 2009, Tseng became the fastest player in LPGA history to reach the $2 million mark in career earnings.
 She achieved this mark in 32 events, spanning one year, one month, and 13 days.
 The previous record holder was Paula Creamer, who reached the mark in one year, four months, and 15 days in 2006.

-2010

 2009 Women's British Open – Yani Tseng displaying her swing.

 On 4 April 2010, Tseng won the first major championship of the LPGA season, the Kraft Nabisco Championship, by one stroke.
 She went on to win her second major of the year on 1 August 2010 by winning the Women's British Open by one stroke, and became the youngest woman in the modern era to win three major championships.
 LPGA founder Patty Berg was younger than Tseng when she won the 1939 Titleholders Championship.
 However, that was before the formation of the LPGA Tour in 1950 and the designation of official LPGA major tournaments.

 In September 2010, Tseng was offered a five-year sponsorship deal from a Chinese company worth NT$1 billion (US$25 million), with access to a luxury villa and private jets.
 Tseng rejected the offer because it required she switch her citizenship from Republic of China to China.